Security & Compliance

 HIPAA and HITECH

-Mpirik signs a Business Associate Agreement (BAA) with all Enterprise customers to ensure compliance with the Health Insurance Portability and Accountability Act (HIPAA), amended by the Health Information Technology for Economic and Clinical Health Act (HITECH).
+Mpirik signs a Business Associate Agreement (BAA) with all Enterprise customers and subcontractors to ensure compliance with the Health Insurance Portability and Accountability Act (HIPAA), amended by the Health Information Technology for Economic and Clinical Health Act (HITECH).

 If you would like to report a vulnerability or have any security concerns with a Mpirik product, please contact firstname.lastname@example.org.

 Include a proof of concept, a list of tools used (including versions), and the output of the tools.
 We take all disclosures very seriously.
-Once disclosures are receivied, we rapidly verify each vulnerability before taking the necessary steps to fix it.
+Once disclosures are received, we rapidly verify each vulnerability before taking the necessary steps to fix it.
 Once verified, we periodically send status updates as problems are fixed.